zelgunt/lived-experience-site/buildnotes.md

 ## Deploy

 A pull request to master has to be generated.
-This will be laid out better once we have the domain pointed and are ready to push live.

 ## Git